 ACT/SAT – Special Accommodations

 ACT/SAT accommodations are available for students who qualify.
-Testing locations are in Memphis, Jackson, Nashville, or Chattanooga.
-Available Monday – Friday.
-The parents must be willing to accommodate the counselor’s schedule.
+HLA will help you with the documentation and with scheduling a testing time at your local community college.
 ACT Accommodations requested during ACT late registration will be charged an HLA RUSH fee for this request.

 Applying for accommodations:

 - Send the following information to Karen:

 - For Students that have been granted ACT – Special Testing Accommodations: After your student has been approved for ACT Accommodations, upon registering for subsequent tests, please email Karen so she can submit the updated test date.